-The teacher remains responsible for working with the pupil on a daily basis.
+The class teacher remains responsible for working with the pupil on a daily basis.
 They will retain responsibility even where the interventions may involve group or 1:1 teaching away from the mainstream classes.

-They will work closely with teaching assistants and relevant specialist staff to plan and assess the impact of support and interventions and links with classroom teaching.
-Where this assessment identifies lack of progress, the SENCO will advise and liaise with outside agencies.
+Class teachers work closely with teaching assistants and relevant specialist staff to plan and assess the impact of support and interventions and links with classroom teaching.
+Where this assessment identifies lack of progress, the SENDCo will advise and liaise with outside agencies.